Traffic light: History

-The first system of traffic signals was installed as a way to replace police officer control of vehicular traffic outside the Houses of Parliament in London on 9 December 1868.
-In the first two decades of the 20th century, semaphore traffic signals like the one in London were in use all over the United States with each state having its own design of the device.
-In many cases, it was controlled by a traffic officer who would blow a whistle before changing the commands on this signal to help alert travellers of the change.
+In December 1868, the first system of traffic signals, which was a semaphore traffic signal, was installed as a way to replace police officer control of vehicular traffic outside the Houses of Parliament in London, England.
+This system exploded on 2 January 1869 and was taken down.
+This early traffic signal led to other parts of the world implementing similar traffic signal systems.
+In the first two decades of the 20th century, semaphore traffic signals like the one in London were in use all over the United States.
+These traffic signals were controlled by a traffic officer who changed the commands on the signal to direct traffic.

 In 1912, the first electric traffic light was developed by Lester Wire, a policeman in Salt Lake City, Utah.
-It was installed by the American Traffic Signal Company on the corner of East 105th Street and Euclid Avenue in Cleveland, Ohio.
-The first four-way, three-colour traffic light was created by police officer William Potts in Detroit, Michigan in 1920.
-He was concerned about how police officers at four different light signals could not change their lights all at the same time.
-The answer was a third light that was coloured amber, which was the same colour used on the railroad.
-In 1922 traffic towers were beginning to be controlled by automatic timers.
+In August 1914, it was installed by the American Traffic Signal Company on the corner of East 105th Street and Euclid Avenue in Cleveland, Ohio.
+In 1920, the first four-way, three-colour traffic light was created by William Potts in Detroit, Michigan.
+His design was the first to include an amber 'caution' light along with red and green lights.
+Potts was Superintendent of Signals for the Police Department of Detroit.
+In 1921, he installed automatic four-way, three-colour traffic lights in 15 towers across Detroit.

+By 1922, traffic towers were beginning to be controlled by automatic timers more widely.
 The main advantage of the use of the timer was that it saved cities money by replacing traffic officers.
-The city of New York was able to reassign all but 500 of its 6,000 officers working on the traffic squad; this saved the city $12,500,000.
+New York City was able to reassign all but 500 of its 6,000 officers working on the traffic squad, saving the city $12,500,000.
+In 1923, Garrett Morgan patented a design of a manually operated three-way traffic light with moving arms.

-The control of traffic lights made a big turn with the rise of computers in America in the 1950s.
-One of the best historical examples of computerized control of lights was in Denver in 1952.
-In 1967, the city of Toronto was the first to use more advanced computers that were better at vehicle detection.
-The computers maintained control over 159 signals in the cities through telephone lines.
+The control of traffic lights changed with the rise of computers in America in the 1950s.
+One of the best historical examples of computerised control of lights was in Denver, Colorado in 1952.
+In 1967, Toronto, Canada was the first to use more advanced computers that were better at vehicle detection.
+The computers maintained control over 159 signals in Toronto through telephone lines.